miekg/learninggo/preface.md

 The following people made large or small contributions to earlier versions of this book:

 {{contributors.md}}

+"Learning Go" has been translated into:

+* Chinese, by Xing Xing, 这里是中文译本: <http://www.mikespook.com/learning-go/>

 I hope this book is useful.